rjw8ng/Monte-Carlo-Simulation-Project/README.md

 Name: Royal Wang <br />
 Project: Monte Carlo Simulator

+# Monte Carlo Sumulator

+Monte Carlo simulations are used to model the probability of different outcomes in a process that cannot easily be predicted due to the intervention of random variables.
+This package can create an object with faces and weights, run simulations of outcomes, and analyze the resuling game.

 # Synopsis
 ## Installing:
 1. Open command line and clone this repository through `git clone git@github.com:rjw8ng/DS-5100-Final-Project.git`